unicode-org/message-format-wg/spec/appendices.md

 However, MessageFormat itself does not supply such a restriction.

-MessageFormat _messages_ permit nearly all Unicode code points, with the exception of surrogates, to appear in a _pattern_.
-This means that it can be possible for a _message_ to contain invisible unquoted control characters that abnormally affect the display of the _message_ but do not generate errors from MessageFormat parsers or processing APIs.
+MessageFormat _messages_ permit nearly all Unicode code points, with the exception of surrogates, to appear in _literals_, including the text portions of a _pattern_ This means that it can be possible for a _message_ to contain invisible unquoted control characters that abnormally affect the display of the _message_ but do not generate errors from MessageFormat parsers or processing APIs.